Updated May 11, 2023

 SELECT K1 FROM Q1 WHERE K1 <> SOME (SELECT K1 FROM Q2);

-- We can use table query in a scalar IN, ANY, SOME subquery condition is given that the table contains only one column.
+- Given that the table contains only one column, we can use table query in a scalar IN, ANY, and SOME subquery condition.
 Understand if Q2 in the above table has only one column, then the above SQL statements can be re-written as follows:

 SELECT K1 FROM Q1 WHERE K1 > ANY (Table Q2);

 // (SELECT K1 FROM Q2) is substituted with Table Q2

 SELECT K1 FROM Q1 WHERE K1 = ANY (Table Q2);

 SELECT K1 FROM Q1 WHERE K1 IN (Table Q2);